 Helping Hoops is an independent charity running free weekly basketball programs for over 1,000 disadvantaged & disabled children every year.
 Our 350-plus sessions per year benefit kids of all abilities aged 7 to 21.
 As a charity, Helping Hoops is not solely focused on improving skills, but also uses basketball to instil values that will benefit children in their lives outside of sport.

 Helping Hoops aims to build self-esteem, provide a sense of belonging and community, aid social cohesion, instil discipline, develop goal setting and leadership skills, and promoting a healthy, active lifestyle.

-Along with our 350-plus sessions per year, Helping Hoops also runs school holiday activities & tournaments for our kids, and is a key contributor to the South Sudanese Australian National Basketball Association, which runs basketball tournaments for over 300 South Sudanese-Australian youth from all across Australia.
+Helping Hoops also runs school holiday activities & tournaments for our kids, and is a key contributor to the South Sudanese Australian National Basketball Association, which runs basketball tournaments for over 500 South Sudanese-Australian youth from all across Australia.